 17For, behold, I create new heavens and a new earth: and the former shall not be remembered, nor come into mind.
 [Isa.65:17]

-1And I saw a new heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea.
-[Rev.21:1]9And there came unto me one of the seven angels which had the seven vials full of the seven last plagues, and talked with me, saying, Come hither, I will shew thee the bride, the Lamb's wife.
+9And there came unto me one of the seven angels which had the seven vials full of the seven last plagues, and talked with me, saying, Come hither, I will shew thee the bride, the Lamb's wife.

 10And he carried me away in the spirit to a great and high mountain, and shewed me that great city, the holy Jerusalem, descending out of heaven from God,